 Maj.
-Gen. David Grange: Marines pack a punch
+Gen. David Grange: The challenge of peacekeeping

 U.S. Army Gen. Wesley Clark (ret.), a former NATO supreme commander, U.S. Army Maj.
 Gen. David Grange (ret.) and Air Force Maj.
 Gen. Don Shepperd (ret.) are serving as CNN military analysts during the war against terror.
 Their briefings will appear daily on CNN.com.